crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 WPA3-Personal offers forward secrecy, so, even if a password or key is compromised, attackers are prevented from being able to use a key to unencrypt data that has already been transmitted over the air.

-The Personal mode of any WPA version is easy to deploy in a small environment because a simple text key string is all that is needed to authenticate the clients.&#x20;
+The Personal mode of any WPA version is easy to deploy in a small environment because a simple text key string is all that is needed to authenticate the clients.

 Note that all devices using the WLAN must be configured with an identical pre-shared key.
-Changing the key means every device using the WLAN must be updated.&#x20;
+Changing the key means every device using the WLAN must be updated.

 #### **Summary Table: WPA, WPA2, WPA3 (Personal Mode)**